 Shareholders may recommend director candidates for consideration by the Nomination and Governance Committee by writing to its chairman in care of the Company's headquarters in Fort Worth, Texas, giving the candidate's name, contact information, biographical data and qualifications.
 A written statement from the candidate consenting to be named as a candidate and, if nominated and elected, to serve as a director should accompany any such recommendation.
 The Nomination and Governance Committee has not implemented any formal procedures for consideration of director nominees submitted by shareholders of the Company.
-The Nomination and Governance Committee has not received any recommendations of nominees for election to the Board at the 2013 Annual Meeting from any person or group beneficially owning more than five percent of the Common Stock.
+The Nomination and Governance Committee has not received any recommendations of nominees for election to the Board at the 2015 Annual Meeting from any person or group beneficially owning more than five percent of the Common Stock.

 Compensation Committee.
 Jim W. Henderson currently serves as chairman of the Compensation Committee.
 The Compensation Committee reviews, evaluates and recommends to the Board compensation policies of the Company with respect to directors, executive officers and senior management.
-The Compensation Committee also administers the 2005 LTIP.
-The Compensation Committee does not presently have a charter.
-The Compensation Committee met three times during 2012.
+The Compensation Committee also administers the 2005 LTIP and, if approved by shareholders, will administer the 2015 LTIP.
+A copy of the Compensation Committee Charter is available for review on the Company's website at www.hallmarkgrp.com.
+The Compensation Committee met twice during 2014.

 The Compensation Committee has the authority to approve the compensation of the directors, executive officers and senior management of the Company.
-The Compensation Committee also has the authority to grant stock options and other equity awards under the 2005 LTIP.
+The Compensation Committee also has the authority to grant stock options and other equity awards under the 2005 LTIP and, if approved by shareholders, will have the authority to grant similar awards under the 2015 LTIP.
 The Compensation Committee does not delegate any of its authority to any other person.
 The Executive Chairman and Chief Executive Officer of the Company provide recommendations to the Compensation Committee concerning most of these compensation decisions.
 Neither the Company nor the Compensation Committee currently engages any consultant to assist in the review of director or executive officer compensation.